openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

   -plugins bar-plugin=http://localhost:9002/ -i18n-namespaces=plugin__bar-plugin
 ```

-Once the Bridge server is running, start your plugin web server(s) and ensure that plugin assets can
+Once the Bridge server is running, start your plugin web server(s), and ensure that plugin assets can
 be fetched via `/api/plugins/<plugin-name>` Bridge endpoint.
 For example, the following URLs should
 provide the same content:

 - http://localhost:9000/api/plugins/foo-plugin/plugin-manifest.json
 - http://localhost:9001/plugin-manifest.json

-Open Console in web browser and inspect the value of `window.SERVER_FLAGS.consolePlugins` to see the
+Open the Console in your web browser and inspect the value of `window.SERVER_FLAGS.consolePlugins` to see the
-list of dynamic plugins which Console loads upon its startup.
+list of dynamic plugins the Console loads at runtime.
 For local development, this should only
 include plugin(s) listed via `-plugins` Bridge argument.

 ### Using local Console plugin SDK code

-If you need to make modifications to Console dynamic plugin SDK code and have them reflected in your
+If you need to make modifications to Console dynamic plugin SDK code and reflect them in your
 plugin builds, follow these steps:

 1. Make changes in Console repo.
 Run `yarn build` in `frontend/packages/console-dynamic-plugin-sdk`